 Mark Ruscin, Pharm.D., Division of General Internal Medicine recently did a study on patients’ adherence to their prescriptions after hospital discharge.
 The purpose of this study was to determine the most common causes of Medication Discrepancies (MedDis) in patients discharged from the hospital and to estimate the potential savings from having a pharmacist visit the patient at home after discharge to identify and resolve MedDis.
 Home visits were performed by a pharmacist and pharmacy student who interviewed the participant/caregiver.
 Medications were reviewed to determine actual medication use at home, compared to discharge instructions.
 MedDis were evaluated using the Medication Discrepancy Tool, and were communicated to the primary care physician.

-David Steward, M.D., MPH, Professor and Chairman of Medicine is heading a new coalition to battle the problem of overweight and obese children in central Illinois sponsored by a $100,000 community engagement grant from Blue Cross-Blue Shield of Illinois (BCBSIL).
+David Steward, M.D., MPH, Professor of Medicine is heading a new coalition to battle the problem of overweight and obese children in central Illinois sponsored by a $100,000 community engagement grant from Blue Cross-Blue Shield of Illinois (BCBSIL).
 The effort includes various partners working under the name Springfield Collaborative.
 The grant runs through October, 2010, and is one of 14 that BCBSIL awarded in the state.